droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 If the players return to Wachterhaus to obtain their promised compensation (if any), Lady Wachter provides it to them with gratitude.
 Their reward is as follows:

 * Up to thirty silvered crossbow bolts
-* Up to four silvered spears
+* Up to two silvered spears
-* Up to two sets of armor worth 100 gp or less
+* Two additional silver weapons with Bulk 1/L, or 1 additional silver weapon with Bulk 2
-* Up to one set of armor worth 400 gp or less
+* Up to 3 common items 4th level or less
-* Enough raw silver to silver up to two additional weapons

 All of the weapons, ammunition, and armor were taken from an old armory whose location was lost for several years due to Izek’s chronic mismanagement.